 Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page

 Question: I am divorced with one child.
-This year my ex-spouse, who is the noncustodial parent, will claim the exemption for our child.
-Can I qualify as head of household?
+This year my ex-spouse, who is the noncustodial parent, will claim an exemption for our child.
+Do I still qualify as head of household?

-You may qualify to file as head of household even though you do not claim an exemption for your child if you meet all of the following requirements:
+You may still qualify for head of household filing status even though you aren't claiming an exemption for your child, if you meet all of the following requirements: